USS Moody

 USS Moody (DD-277) was a Clemson-class destroyer in the United States Navy in commission from 1919 to 1922 and from 1923 to 1930.
-She was named for Justice William Henry Moody.
+She was named for Secretary of the Navy (and future Supreme Court Justice} William Henry Moody.

 Construction and commissioning

 Moody was laid down on 9 December 1918 at Squantum Victory Yard of the Bethlehem Shipbuilding Corporation at Quincy, Massachusetts, and launched on 28 June 1919.
 She was commissioned on 10 December 1919.